doxenix/mlflow-stock-predictions/README.md

 Now, check `params.py`.
 You will find all parameters.
 Don't hesitate to change and experiment with them!

-In another terminal, run: `python pipline.py` and wait.
+Run: `python pipline.py` and wait.
 Your model shoud start to train.

 Great, you trained your model!
 You also noticed that you have `mlruns` and `models` folders.
 Start making some experiments and `pipline.py` as many time as you want!

-You can also explore your all models in `Mlflow`.
-You can also check your result predictions on test data.
+You can also explore your models in `Mlflow`.
+Check your result predictions on test data.
 The plot is available in your folders.
 You can also check it via **Mlflow** page.

 <img src="https://github.com/doxenix/mlflow-stock-predictions/blob/main/readme_screens/USD_PLN_daily_prediction_fig.jpg">